ioccc-src/winner/1990/westley/README.md

 ./westley number
 ```

-NOTE: this program will enter an infinite loop if input is not a number > 0.

 ### INABIAF - it's not a bug it's a feature :-)

-NOTE: this entry will very likely crash or do something else without an arg.
+This entry will very likely crash or do something else without an arg.

+This program will enter an infinite loop if input is not a number > 0.

 ## Try: